 For these situations, the parametrize function of Pytest is really helpful.
 In our case, Pytest will test the same code twice.
 With a neural network of two layers, we expect an accuracy of at least 0.70.
 With a neural network of 5 layers, our expected accuracy is higher.

 In the CI system, these tests are not executed every pull request, but maybe once a day.
-The reason is because they typically take longer than the other kinds of tests.
+The reason is that they typically take longer than other kinds of tests.

 The previous types of tests analyzed are designed to make sure that the code works as expected.
 But in some situations, tests can be used to just show an example of how to implement the code.
 This is the task of utility tests.

 The most common place to add utility tests is in the documentation.
-In this case, utility tests are also refered as doctests.
+In this case, utility tests are also referred to as doctests.

 class NeuralNetwork: """Neural network Args: n_layers (int): Number of layers.
 Examples: >>> dataset = load_dataset('data.csv') >>> nn = NeuralNetwork(n_layers=5) >>> nn.train(dataset) >>> accuracy = nn.compute_accuracy(dataset) >>> print(accuracy) 0.87 """

 In many situations, a developer might think that there is no need for a utility test if the documentation is clear enough.
 However, I found that it helps me to understand very quickly the behavior of a piece of code and at the same time, to develop quicker, especially when I'm reusing code.
 I use utility tests extensively in my codebase.